Ridgeline Safety System anchors are tested to OSHA 1926.502 standards

 An anchor that has been subjected to a fall or any other load beyond normal use should immediately be removed and replaced with a new anchor.

-Anchors are shipped flat and can be hand bent in the center to achieve the proper pitch.
+Anchors are shipped flat and are to be hand bent in the center to achieve the proper pitch.
+Anchors should be bent only once to the desired pitch and then installed.
+Anchors bent more than once should not be used.

 It is critical that the center row of screws be placed into a truss, rafter, or other solid framing member.
 These screws should be #10 x 3’’ construction screws in a qty. of 10 or 12 depending on anchor style (all holes should be filled).